How do I enable single-address DR NSP system access?

 The procedure describes implementing a reverse proxy that presents only one IP address for system access.
 The reverse proxy maps the IP address to the appropriate NSP cluster.

 Note: The procedure describes using the mod_proxy Apache HTTP module.
 Using a different proxy agent or mod_proxy configuration is supported but not described.
 Also, mod_proxy installation is not described.
+The reverse proxy must function as an external system; it is not a built-in feature of NSP.
 Reverse proxy implementation is specific to a network; the network administrator must determine which implementation is best suited to the management network.

 Steps